Burzum

 Aske (1993)

-Aske was released in March 1993 on Deathlike Silence Productions, recorded in August 1992 at Grieghallen Studios, with Count Grishnackh and Pytten handling production.
-What sets this E.P. apart is the appearance of a session member—Samoth of Emperor, who plays bass here.
-At this time, Count Grishnackh was reportedly thinking about forming a full lineup and playing live.
-Despite being the second official Burzum release, Aske was actually recorded after Det som engang var, which was intended to be released first.
-The cover features a photo of the Fantoftkirke ruins, the church burned in 1992 by Count Grishnackh himself.
+Aske was released in March 1993 on Deathlike Silence Productions.
+It was recorded in August 1992 at Grieghallen Studios and produced by Count Grishnackh and Pytten.
+This E.P. is unique in that it features a session member as Samoth of Emperor plays bass.
+At the time, the Count was considering putting together a full lineup to perform live.
+Despite being Burzum’s second release, Aske was recorded after Det som engang var, which was meant to come out first.
+The cover shows the burned ruins of Fantoftkirke, a church set ablaze in 1992 by Count Grishnackh.

 (8 Sept.
 2008)